cloudnativeessentials/dra-tutorial/README.md

           selectors:
           - cel:
               expression: |-
-                device.capacity["gpu.example.com"].memory == quantity("80Gi")
+                device.capacity["gpu.example.com"].memory > quantity("40Gi")
 ```
-This ResourceClaimTemplate requests for one 80Gi device.
+This ResourceClaimTemplate requests for one device with more than 40Gi.

 Create the ResourceClaimTemplate: